An unknottedness result for noncompact self shrinkers: Proof of Theorem

 \subsection{\textit{M} has an asymptotically conical end}

-Suppose that $\widehat{R_{out,in}}$ has disconnected boundary (which one in particular is unimportant), so that it has at least two path components $A$ and $B$. $ $
+Suppose that at least one of $\widehat{R_{out,in}}$ has disconnected boundary (which one in particular is unimportant), so that it has at least two path components $A$ and $B$. $ $

-Since $M$ is not Euclidean mean convex (since it is not a cylinder, by \cite{CM}) and hence entropy unstable, so by lemmas 4.1 and 4.2 of Bernstein and L. Wang \cite{BW} one may find, switching choice of normal depending on which domain $R_{out, in}$ is in question, a shrinker mean convex perturbation of $M$, $M^{\epsilon} \in \Sigma$ the set defined in section 3.
-Moreover it will be entropy decreasing.
-In short it is a perturbation which, on each end, asymptotes to the original asymptotic cone using the first eigenfunction (which has a sign) of the Jacobi operator. $ $
+By lemmas 4.1 and 4.2 of Bernstein and L. Wang \cite{BW} one may find, switching choice of normal depending on which domain $R_{out, in}$ is in question, a shrinker mean convex perturbation of $M$ to $M^{\epsilon} \in \Sigma$ the set defined in section 3.
+In short it is a perturbation which, on each end, asymptotes to the original asymptotic cone using the first eigenfunction of the Jacobi operator.
+This perturbation will lay entirely within the domain we chose and will be entropy decreasing. $ $

 Theorem \ref{LSF} then gives us a renormalized mean convex/inward level set flow $M_t$ with intial data $M^\epsilon$ which exists for all time (by a small abuse of notation), and if it is nonempty the limit will be a stable self shrinker.
-In the following, we see one may lift a (flow/perturbation of a) submanifold/varifold $N$ of $R_{out, in}$ to a submanifold $\widehat{N}$ of $\widehat{R_{out,in}}$ by, for every open set $U$ in a covering of $\widehat{R_{out,in}}$ by open sets on which the projection map $\pi$ is locally a diffeomorphism, defining $U \cap \widehat{N} = U \cap \pi^{-1}(\pi(U) \cap N)$.
-This is well defined and by similarly lifting the outward normal gives a way to lift perturbations and flows -- if the lift of $N$ has multiple components $C_i$ we can also define the flow out of a single component $C$ by lifting the flow of $N$ and throwing out the components which did not originally emanate from $C$.
-For surgery flows note that this picking of components to follow is well defined because if two originally disjoint boundary components became conjoined at a later time under the lifts of the surgery flow it must be during a surgery, but this can't be the case since the surgery and hence its lift for fine enough parameters only disconnect (see the list of phenomena and discussion in the lemma below, keeping it in mind just for the ``entire'' lift of the surgery flows, to which it applies equally well), and hence it is well defined for the level set flow as well.
-Also, we see that by our definitions if $N$ is embedded and boundaryless so is $\widehat{N}$. $ $
+To tell if it is nonempty we will consider the flow in the universal cover which we now discuss.
+To begin we see one may lift a submanifold/varifold $N$ of $R_{out, in}$ to the lift $\widehat{N}$ of it in $\widehat{R_{out,in}}$ by, for every open set $U$ in an open covering of $\widehat{R_{out,in}}$ on which the projection map $\pi$ is locally a diffeomorphism, defining $U \cap \widehat{N} = U \cap \pi^{-1}(\pi(U) \cap N)$.
+This is well defined and by similarly lifting the outward normal gives a way to lift perturbations and flows -- if the lift of $N$ has multiple components $C_i$ one can also wish to define the flow out of a single component $C$ by lifting the flow of $N$ and throwing out the components which did not originally emanate from $C$.
+For surgery flows choosing components to follow is well defined because if two originally disjoint boundary components became conjoined at a later time it must be due to a surgery, but this can't be the case since a surgery and hence its lift for fine enough parameters can only disconnect.
+Hence it is well defined for the level set flow as well.
+Also, we see by our proceedure that if $N$ is embedded and boundaryless so is $\widehat{N}$. $ $